aws/aws-xray-sdk-node/README.md

 AWS will not:

-- Provide first party support through GitHub Issues, AWS Forums, AWS customer support, etc for things like questions & debugging help
+- Provide first party support through AWS Forums, AWS customer support, etc for things like questions & debugging help
 - Actively develop on them (e.g. if we add a feature to the Express middleware, it will not necessarily be added to middleware in `sdk_contrib`)

 ## Testing from Source